BlockScope/blockscope/www-hakyll/reviews/2021-12-13-iffy-diffy.rst

 When some things stay the same but others change between GHC versions we can group modules into different ``hs-source-dirs`` directories.

-When ``8.0 <= ghc < 9.0`` I include modules in ``src-tree-flat`` so named
-because the GHC module hierarchy at this time was flat.
-With ``ghc >= 9.0`` GHC's module hierarchy was moved to a deeper tree structure so I include modules from ``src-tree-tree`` instead.

-I put modules that change between versions into version-specific directories like ``src-ghc-9.0`` and ``src-ghc-9.2``.
+When ``8.0 <= ghc < 9.0`` in ``src-ghc-flat`` we import from the flatter GHC module hierarchy but with ``src-ghc-tree`` we import from the newer layout of GHC modules with a deeper hierarchy.
+To track less sweeping changes between GHC versions we'll use version-specific directories like ``src-ghc-9.0`` and ``src-ghc-9.2``.

 We're trading duplicating modules for ease of diffing.
-We can now see differences between GHC
-*dot-even-numbered* releases and see what needed to change when GHC deepened its module hierarchy.
+With everyday file diff tooling we can now see differences between GHC *dot-even-numbered* releases and see what needed to change when GHC deepened its module hierarchy.
+We don't need to squint at mixed language source files.
+I'm not sure how I'd know how to set IDE-tooling to gray out inapplicable sections of code based on #ifdefs or know if such a feature is yet available for Haskell.

 File diffing
 ------------